 • Health Requirements and Immunizations: Students accepted into the clinical nursing courses will be required to provide written documentation to the Health Records Assistant in the Nursing Department of the following: physical exam completed within one year; two-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine.

-• CPR and Hospital Orientation: All students will be required to have CPR certification by the first day of class and may not expire prior to the end of the semester.
-All accepted students will have the opportunity to take CPR training (AHS 106) and receive proper certification determined by the program coordinator.
+• CPR and Hospital Orientation: All students will be required to have CPR certification by the program acceptance meeting and it may not expire prior to the end of the semester.
 Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association.
 A copy of certification must be submitted to the department's Health Records Assistant.
 Annual Hospital Orientation is required.

 • Program Costs: In addition to tuition, fees, and books, other costs may include but are not limited to an iPod Touch, uniforms, lab supplies, malpractice insurance, ATI tests, review courses, licensure preparation, and graduation fees.
 Initial cost upon clinical acceptance, excluding college tuition, fees, and books, could be as much as $2,000 for the first semester.

 • An overall GPA of 2.6 is required to enroll in the RN to BSN program at Lander University.
 Other requirements may apply.